thandyn/Note-Taker/README.md

   - [Test](#test)

 ## Installation
-Type in "npi i" in the terminal to install server and uniqid npm
+Type in "npm i" in the terminal to install server and uniqid npm

 ## Usage
 ![home page](./images/ss1.PNG)